Customize Your Trip Now

 What happens if the hotel cannot find our booking when we arrive?

-In case of emergency on tour, who will I contact?
+In case of an emergency on tour, who will I contact?

 When on tour, your tour guide is the first point of contact.
 We have our own operations offices across the region, so emergency assistance is available 24 hours per day.
 Please see the office contact details listed on your itinerary or tour voucher.